Customer Assistance & Payment Options

 Sometimes our customers experience financial hardships and need help paying their energy bills.
 These hardships can put customers in a tough situation where they have to choose between electricity and other basic human needs.
 This problem is not limited to just a few people.
-According to the U.S. Energy Information Administration, in 2015, nearly one-third of U.S. households struggled to either pay their energy bills or maintain acceptable levels of heating and cooling in their homes.
+Within AEP’s service territory, the median income is 20% below the U.S. average and 96% of our customers live in counties where the median income is below the national average.

-AEP has several initiatives and resources to help customers manage these situations, including monthly payment plans and energy assistance grants and programs.
+AEP has several initiatives and resources to help customers manage their energy bills, including monthly payment plans and energy assistance grants and programs.
 We also offer programs and resources to help our customers lower their electric bills and reduce their energy consumption, such as energy efficiency programs, rebates and incentives.
 Learn more about some of the many energy assistance programs offered across AEP’s service territory:

 The funding available to support our energy assistance programs comes from a variety of sources, including the government, social service agencies and voluntary customer contributions.
 Income guidelines determine eligibility.
 Government-sponsored energy assistance programs provided approximately $65 million in federal and private energy assistance in 2019.
 We also received more than 24,200 pledges totaling more than $6.6 million in energy assistance from our self-serve agency websites.